 For a more recent example, in 2017, when the Fed was raising interest rates, growth stock mutual funds beat the S&P 500.
 But keep in mind that growth stocks and growth stock mutual funds often see bigger declines than the broader market once a bear market correction begins.

 Again, when interest rates are on the rise, the economy is typically nearing a peak (the Federal Reserve raises rates when the economy appears to be growing too quickly and thus inflation is a concern).
 Those who aim to time the market with sectors will have the goal of capturing positive returns on the upside while preparing to protect against harder declines when the market turns down (again, think 2007 to 2008).

 Therefore traders and investors may consider sectors that tend to perform best (fall in price the least) when the market and economy head downward.
 These can be considered defensive investment types:

 - Consumer Staples (Non-cyclicals): Although consumer discretionary (cyclical) stocks will typically perform best in the early stages of rising interest rates, the non-cyclical stocks can be a good idea before recession hits, which is difficult to forecast.
 People still need to buy their groceries and buy products for daily living when recession arrives.

-- Gold: When traders and investors anticipate an economic slowdown, they tend to move into funds, such as gold funds and ETFs that invest in reliable asset types.
+- Gold: When traders and investors anticipate an economic slowdown, they tend to move into funds, such as gold funds and ETFs, that invest in real, physical asset types.
 Gold is not a sector but it is an asset that can do well in uncertain times and falling markets.

 As always, I provide my caution that market timing is not a good idea for the vast majority of investors.
 However, you can still incorporate some of these ideas into your portfolio construction for purposes of diversification.